 Primary photography by MIKKEL AALAND

-OK, so some of them look silly—brown and fat with oversized joints, like a high-school basketball player who has sprained every limb and wrapped each elbow and knee with ace bandages.
-But Craig Calfee, the respected (and highly successful) carbon frame builder, swears by the strength, flexibility, and ecological value of the bamboo bicycle.
+OK, so some of them may look silly—brown and fat, with oversized joints.
+But Craig Calfee, a respected (and highly successful) carbon frame builder, swears by the strength, flexibility, and ecological value of the bamboo bicycle.

 Anyone who knows bicycles knows Brooks—the legendary, iconic British company that has been making simple, old-fashioned leather bicycle saddles since 1882.
 In the ensuing years, many have tried to improve on these seats with new designs and new materials.
 Yet the consensus remains: Nothing can beat a Brooks, which celebrates the brand’s 150th anniversary this year.
 So of course we had to go see how these saddles get made.

 While Japanese master craftsmen command up to $100,000 for turning bamboo into a fishing pole, aspiring younger makers can barely find anyone to take them on as apprentices.
 And this isn’t the only time-honored Japanese craft at the brink of extinction.
 How could this happen in a country that, for centuries, has served as a model of hand-made perfection?